sergiog23/academic-kickstart/content/post/Search_post/index.md

                     df = sum(1 for document in final_document if term in document) toat = tf * math.log10(len(dataset)/df)'
 ## Link to Github
+Link to repository on github and Readme instructions on how to run.
 [Github](https://github.com/sergiog23/YoutubeSearchClassify/blob/master/README.md)

 ## Challenges faced: